Snowflyt/hkt-core/README.md

 hkt-core is a _core_ library that provides essential utilities for type-level programming in TypeScript, but it doesn’t come with many built-in type-level functions out of the box.
 We’ve shown some examples of useful type-level functions in the previous sections, and you might create your own toolkit with a lot of useful type-level functions based on hkt-core.
 Below are some tips for creating and managing your type-level functions effectively.

 First, while it might seem appealing, we don’t recommend creating auto-currying type-level functions like those in [HOTScript](https://github.com/gvergnaud/HOTScript).
 TypeScript cannot reliably identify whether a function is partially applied or not (see [a discussion about TypeScript support in Ramda’s repository](https://github.com/ramda/ramda/issues/2976#issuecomment-706475091)), and this applies to type-level functions as well.
-Instead, we recommend manually creating curried functions, similar to how [fp-ts](https://github.com/gcanti/fp-ts) handles currying.
+Instead, we recommend manually creating curried functions, similar to how [Effect](https://github.com/Effect-TS/effect) and [fp-ts](https://github.com/gcanti/fp-ts) handles currying.

 Another challenge is how to manage different variants of the same type-level function — such as the simple generic version, the type-level function version, and the type-level function template version.
 A useful strategy is to apply different suffixes to distinguish between these variants.
 For example, `Map`, `Map$`, and `Map$$`, where the number of `$` indicates the number of arguments the returned type-level function accepts: